Crataegus douglasii: Ecology

 The foliage is browsed by cattle and sheep.
 Various birds, including quail, the Hungarian partridge, and ring-necked pheasant feed on the berries, as do bears and other animals.
 Magpies nest in the branches.
 The species is a larval host to the gray hairstreak, mourning cloak, pale tiger swallowtail, and western tiger swallowtail.

 Uses

-The fruits were a good food source for Native American peoples such as the Cheyenne and Nlaka'pamux.
+The edible fruits were a good food source for Native American peoples such as the Cheyenne and Nlaka'pamux.